-Bleach is a go-to, must-have cleaner and disinfectant for so many areas of the houses, it's only natural to reach for when cleaning up.
-But before you start using it to clean fabric, find out how to clean carpet using bleach.
+Bleach is a go-to, must-have cleaner and disinfectant for so many areas of the houses, it's only natural to reach for it when cleaning up.
+But before you start using it to clean fabric, find out how to clean carpeting using bleach.

 What Is Bleach?